Boubou or Bazin: What's the Difference and Which Should You Choose?

 • You value comfort and freedom of movement

-• You like a graceful and fluid drape
+• You appreciate a graceful and fluid drape

 • You are just starting to explore sophisticated African fashion